Town of Herndon: School Board Minutes

 Meeting Minutes of the School Trustees of the Town of Herndon

 The minute records of the Town of Herndon School Board were transcribed by members of the Providence Chapter, National Society Daughters of the American Revolution (NSDAR), Fairfax Station, Virginia.
-Chapter members generously donated their time and expertise to create a line-by-line transcription to preserve the integrity and style of the original writing.
-Because the original documents were frequently written in shorthand, the transcribed text has been converted to longhand on this webpage for accessibility, readability, and searchability purposes.
-The transcribed minute book created by the Providence Chapter, NSDAR is available for download below in PDF format.
-Photographs of the original record book pages are included in the PDF.
+Line-by-line transcription preserves the integrity and style of the original writing.
+The transcribed text has been converted from shorthand to longhand on this webpage to improve accessibility, readability, and searchability.
+The transcribed minute book is available for download below in PDF format, including photographs of the original book.

 Only one record book of the pre-1922 Town of Herndon School Board is known to exist.
 The minutes in this book cover the period of September 1904 to January 1911.
 In the minutes, you will find lists of teachers and their salaries, school construction and maintenance records, and disciplinary actions involving teachers.

-When you research the history of Fairfax County Public Schools during the period of 1870 to 1922, you will invariably encounter racially-charged language that is archaic and often problematic by modern standards.
-In particular, the primary source documents from the period use the term “Colored” to commonly describe students and schools.
-Where the following records quote directly from the primary source material, the terminology used in the document has been retained.
+The history of Fairfax County Public Schools from 1870 to 1922 includes racially-charged language that is archaic and often problematic by modern standards.
+Primary source documents from the period use the terms “Colored” and “Negro” to describe students and schools.
+That terminology has been kept in this primary source material.

 September 26, 1904